-TPO - In Binh Duong province, there are a number of ancient structures recognized as national and provincial relics.
-Among them are the ancient houses and tombs of the Tran family, considered the richest at that time.
+TPO - In Binh Duong province, there are several ancient structures recognized as national and provincial-level historical relics.
+Among them are the ancient houses and tombs of the Tran family, considered the wealthiest at that time.

 According to recorded documents, Mr. Tran Van Lan was a timber trader during his lifetime, and had many sawmills located along the Saigon River as well as in the mountainous areas upstream of this river on the border with Cambodia.
 Not only was he a famous businessman, but his children were also very successful. |

-Sharing with Tien Phong newspaper reporters, Mr. Bui Huu Toan, Director of the Department of Culture, Sports and Tourism of Binh Duong province, said that the ancient houses and ancient tombs in the area are managed and looked after by relatives of the owners.
-The State only provides financial support when there is a need to restore and repair the above works.
+Speaking to a reporter from Tien Phong newspaper, Mr. Bui Huu Toan, Director of the Department of Culture, Sports and Tourism of Binh Duong province, said that the ancient houses and tombs in the area are managed and looked after by relatives of the owners.
+The State only provides financial support when these structures are restored or repaired.

 Source: https://tienphong.vn/kham-pha-lang-mo-nha-co-cua-dong-ho-be-the-nhat-nhi-o-binh-duong-post1639313.tpo